Make sure you’re speaking to the right subject matter experts throughout the publishing workflow.

 This individual is responsible for co-ordinating or project managing the activity for the project.
 Requests should be triaged through this contact, which avoids duplication or communication issues.

-The content owner should provide relevant policy information and have ultimate responsibility for the accuracy of content going forward.
+The content owner should provide relevant policy information and have ultimate responsibility for the content’s accuracy.

 Once content is live, the content owner has a duty to the user to make sure it’s accurate and up to date.
 This means regular checks, particularly when there are legislation or policy changes.